Andrew Dakich

-Andrew Dakich is an American former basketball player and current college basketball coach on the staff at Illinois State as an assistant.
+Andrew Dakich (born May 10, 1994) is an American former basketball player and current college basketball coach on the staff at Illinois State as an assistant.
 He has previously served on the staff at Elon and Ohio State.
 He played college basketball at Michigan for parts of three season plus a redshirt season before a graduate transfer season at Ohio State.
 He was part of two Big Ten Conference champions at Michigan.
 He played varsity basketball for Zionsville Community High School.
 Dakich scored the gamewinning points in Zionsville's first Indiana High School Athletic Association (IHSAA) basketball sectional game win.
 He is the son and grandson of NCAA Division I basketball players.

 Early life

 Andrew Dakich is the son of Dan and Jackie Dakich and has a younger sister Laura.
 His grandfather Thomas Dakich played at Idaho State and Bowling Green.
 His father played four years for Indiana Hoosiers men's basketball.
 Dan remarried in 2015.
 Between 1997-2007, Andrew was mostly based in Bowling Green, Ohio where Dan was the coach and Andrew was the ball boy for Bowling Green.
 The Dakiches were neighbors with Urban Meyer the year that he coached Bowling Green Falcons football, and Dakich was a regular playmate of Meyer's daughter.